1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Therefore you can measure the functionality of the thermistor by measuring the given resistance with a multimeter.

     So when you get false readings or error reports on the temperature, check the thermistor itself (measuring directly at the contacts of the thermistor at the undersie of the bed) as well as the wiring (and the connections in general of course).
-    The cables are made out of many single thin wires which are then covered by the insulation.
+    The wires are made out of many single thin wires which are then covered by the insulation.
 If wires now start breaking due to the repeated movement at a certain spot and therefore they lose contact, the resistance will become higher in that moment - which then results in a lower temperature being read.
 If this occurs spontaneously while e.g. the bed is moving, the firmware will read a spontaneous drop or shift in the temperature and will most likely report a ["MINTEMP" or "thermal runaway protection" error](../troubleshooting.md#err-mintempmaxtempthermal-runaway).
     On the other hand, if some kind of a shortcut will appears, the resistance will become smaller and therefore the temperature will be reported higher.
 This will most likely cause the ["MAXTEMP" error](../troubleshooting.md#err-mintempmaxtempthermal-runaway).
     So by looking at the kind of error being reported, you can already guess what might be the issue.